-Link strength clarification: VOSViewer visually represents the similarity measure between two nodes, or their link strength, using distances between nodes as well as the thickness of lines connecting the nodes.
+Link strength clarification: VOSViewer visually represents the similarity measure between two nodes or their link strength using distances between nodes as well as the thickness of lines connecting the nodes.
 Following the Editor’s comment about link strength visibility, we used VOSviewer’s viewing preferences to enhance the thickness variation between lines to the maximum and updated the three maps and the relevant text in the manuscript to reflect this visual revision.

 R1, R2, and R5 all note that the technique described in this paper needs to be compared to alternative methods.
 In addition to this comparative assessment of value added, the “big picture” of what we can learn from this method and why it’s important for us to use it to study scholarship should be included as part of the revised manuscript (as R1 and R5 suggest in their comments).

-**We agree that this is a core issue and appreciate the opportunity to add revisions to the manuscript to address this concern.
-This comment correctly identifies that that the importance and added value of citation mapping using VOSviewer requires further elaboration.
+**We agree that this is a core issue and appreciate the opportunity to revise the manuscript to address this concern.
+This comment correctly identifies that the importance and added value of citation mapping using VOSviewer requires further elaboration.
 In the revised manuscript, we therefore followed the Editor’s guidance and implemented the following changes:

-Big picture presentation of the importance of the method: We revised the Introduction to explicitly state why visual science mapping is important for the study of scholarship in political science, its added value in relation to traditional literature reviews, and the concrete questions it is ideally suited to answer.
+“Big picture” presentation of the importance of the method: We have revised the Introduction section to explicitly explain why visual science mapping is important for the study of scholarship in political science, its added value in relation to traditional literature reviews, and the concrete questions it is ideally suited to answer.

-Comparison of alternative methods: As noted, we added a new section following the Introduction, entitled “Comparison of Prevalent Techniques,” which compares citation mapping using VOSviewer with alternative methods, highlighting its advantages and added value.
-In this section, we compared citation mapping with other statistical methods like topic modeling.
-We also included an assessment of the advancement of AI tools to conduct literature reviews, while noting that AI tools are still in early development stage.
-We further refer readers to a comprehensive review of AI for literature reviews (Wagner et al. 2022).
+Comparison of alternative methods: As noted, we have added a new section following the Introduction titled “Comparison of Prevalent Techniques,” which compares citation mapping using VOSviewer with alternative methods, highlighting VOSviewer’s advantages and added value.
+In this section, we compare citation mapping with other statistical methods, such as topic modeling.
+We have also included an assessment of the advancement of artificial intelligence (AI) tools to conduct literature reviews, while noting that AI tools are still in the early stages of development.
+We further have referred readers to a comprehensive review of AI for literature reviews (Wagner et al. 2022).

-To clearly document these revisions, we copy below the new text in the Introduction and the section entitled “Comparison of Prevalent Techniques” that address the points above:
+To clearly document these revisions, below please find the new text in the Introduction and the section titled “Comparison of Prevalent Techniques,” that address the points above:

-Introduction (pp. 1-2)
+Introduction (pp. 1–2)